If I had to choose only one Italian city to go back to in my lifetime, I have my answer in 0.0001 seconds flat: Florence.

 His back is just as beautiful as his front.

 I never thought I’d have my breath taken away by a statue.
-As we rounded the corner and were greeted by the high-ceiling, columns and of course, David, I couldn’t believe how perfect this statue was.
-And to be carved from a single block of marble?
-Amazing.
+We rounded the corner and were greeted by the a soaring ceiling, intricate columns and of course, David.

 The Accademia itself is impeccably beautiful; the perfect housing for such a perfect statue.
-There is also a small exhibition area where you can view intricate casts of other sculptures.
+In the corner, you will find a small exhibition area with casts of other sculptures.

-Another delightful thing about Florence: talented street artists converge around tourist hotspots like Duomo and Uffizi Gallery.
+Another delightful thing about Florence: talented street artists converge around tourist hotspots such as the Duomo and Uffizi Gallery.
 Each artist has their own style, and they’re usually painting live.
 I splurged and sank €25 on a hand-painted watercolor piece.
 No regrets!

-The Uffizi Gallery houses many famous paintings like the Birth of Venus or Spring, but because I often go against the grain, my favorite painting was neither of those.
+The Uffizi Gallery houses many famous paintings like the Birth of Venus or Spring, but because I like to go against the grain, my favorite painting was neither of those.
 Instead, it was this one:

 BOTTICELLI, Alessandro Filipepi detto (Firenze, 1445-1510)